Chen Jie (footballer)

-Chen Jie (陈杰 (陳杰, Chén Jié); born 15 October 1989) is a professional Chinese professional footballer who currently plays as a midfielder for Foshan Nanshi.
+Chen Jie (陈杰 (陳杰, Chén Jié); born 15 October 1989) is a Chinese former professional footballer who played as a midfielder.

 Club career

 Early career

 Chen Jie played for the Shandong Luneng football academy and was a key member of the team's consecutive national U-17 champions in 2006 and 2007.
 He was promoted to the senior side in 2008, however to gain playing time he was loaned out to third-tier club Xinjiang Sport Lottery where he also took part in the football at the 11th Chinese National Games.
 Upon his return he joined his hometown team Shenzhen Asia Travel in an undisclosed fee from Shandong Luneng in July, 2009 on loan.
 He made his senior club debut for Shenzhen Asia Travel on 2 August 2009 coming on as a substitute again his former club Shandong Luneng in a 0–0 draw.

 Guizhou Renhe

 On 26 January 2010 top-tier side Shaanxi Chanba signed Chen to a permanent deal after being impressed by his potential he showed at Shenzhen Asia Travel.
-Chen made his league debut for the club against Dalian Shide F.C. on September 14, 2011 in a 3–1 defeat where he came on a substitute.
-As the season progressed he became a regular within the side and scored his first goal for the club on 2 November 2011 against Qingdao Jonoon F.C. in a 2–2 draw.
+Chen made his league debut for the club against Dalian Shide on September 14, 2011 in a 3–1 defeat where he came on a substitute.
+As the season progressed he became a regular within the side and scored his first goal for the club on 2 November 2011 against Qingdao Jonoon in a 2–2 draw.
 At the beginning of the 2012 Chinese Super League season, Shaanxi Channa moved to Guiyang province and Chen joined them as they renamed themselves Guizhou Renhe.
 He would go on to see the club win the 2013 Chinese FA Cup.
 Unfortunately he go on to also be part of the team that were relegated at the end of the 2015 Chinese Super League.
 He would remain loyal towards the club as they relocated to Beijing and helped aid the team to gain promotion back into the top tier at the end of the 2017 China League One campaign.